Installing Infrahub

 helm install infrahub -f values.yml path/to/infrahub/chart

-You can also install the chart using the OpsMill registry.
+Or install using the OpsMill registry:

 helm install infrahub -f values.yml oci://registry.opsmill.io/opsmill/chart/infrahub